 So we showed our vulnerability to our connections, both personal and professional, and asked for help.

 And their desire to help has given us a precious few leads that might actually work out.

 That desire to help is bringing the light back in for both of us.

 What I'm saying is this: when we felt we had no hope in this situation, we had to reach out to others who could help, who had access to situations that we didn't.

-There's no rule stating that you have to be entirely responsible for bringing light back into your life.
+There's no rule stating that you have to be entirely responsible for addressing your mental health concerns and bringing light back into your life.

 After all, it was the wise Rumi that said:

 "The wound is the place where the light enters you."